mskcc/vcf2maf/docs/vep_maf_readme.txt

 To distinguish driver mutations from passenger mutations, the most relevant columns are:

-51. Consequence - consequence type of this variation as defined at http://useast.ensembl.org/info/genome/variation/predicted_data.html#consequences
+51. Consequence - consequence of this variant (http://useast.ensembl.org/info/genome/variation/predicted_data.html#consequences).
+      This may contain multiple terms that are comma-separated.
+For example, a synonymous mutation might be close enough to an intron to alter splicing.
+VEP will report both "synonymous_variant" and "splice_region_variant" in this column, for such variants.
+93. IMPACT - the severity of the consequence (http://useast.ensembl.org/Help/Glossary?id=535).
+"HIGH" means severe effect on gene.
-86. CLIN_SIG - clinical significance of variant from dbSNP (http://www.ncbi.nlm.nih.gov/clinvar/docs/clinsig/) Grep for tags like pathogenic or drug_response
+86. CLIN_SIG - clinical significance of variant per ClinVar (http://www.ncbi.nlm.nih.gov/clinvar/docs/clinsig/).
+Find important
+      variants by looking for tags like pathogenic, likely_pathogenic, or drug_response.
 88. PUBMED - pubmed ID(s) of publications that cite existing variant.
 Some of these pubs are crap, but a few are gold mines.
-93. IMPACT - the impact modifier for the consequence type (http://useast.ensembl.org/Help/Glossary?id=535) "HIGH" means important.

 These are some other columns to help shortlist variants worth looking into:

-57. Existing_variation - known identifier of existing variation (if the variant was seen in some other somatic/germline DB, it's ID will be listed here)
+57. Existing_variation - known identifier of existing variation.
+If the variant was seen in some other somatic/germline DB, its ID will be listed here.
-72. SIFT - the SIFT prediction and/or score, with both given as prediction (score)
+72. SIFT - the SIFT prediction and/or score, with both given as prediction (score).
-73. PolyPhen - the PolyPhen prediction and/or score
+73. PolyPhen - the PolyPhen prediction and/or score.
-109. FILTER - False-positive filtering status, borrowed from the input MAF/VCF.
-A tag named common_variant is also appended, if minor allele freq is >0.0004 in any ExAC subpopulation, unless ClinVar says pathogenic, risk_factor, or protective.
-This means the variant is likely a false-positive somatic call at a germline or artifactual position.
+109. FILTER - False-positive filtering status, copied from the input MAF/VCF.
+An additional filter named common_variant is also appended, if allele count across at least one ExAC subpopulation is >16, and ClinVar doesn't say it's pathogenic.
+So if you're handling somatic variants, the common_variant tag means this is likely to be a false-positive.
+Though unlikely, it could also be a legitimate somatic variant in your specific sample, but ExAC classifies it as germline or artifact per the normal DNA of at least 8 non-TCGA individuals (16 alleles).
+123. ExAC_FILTER - FILTER tags copied from the ExAC VCF.
+Differentiates between what ExAC classifies as germline (tagged as "PASS") or artifact (one or more tags, but not "PASS").
-113. ExAC_AF_Adj - Global allele frequency across the ExAC population, adjusted for samples where this position could be genotyped with high quality.
-If you're studying germline variants, then this tells you how common or rare the variant is.
+113. ExAC_AF_Adj - Global allele frequency across the ExAC population, adjusted for samples where this position could be genotyped at high quality.
+If you're handling germline variants, then this tells you how common or rare the variant is.